DanielKrawisz/Entropy/red_pill.md

 women.
 The red pill is that you need to devalue the woman in order to be attracted to her and it makes sense to devalue her because she's not as good as you think she is.

+Heraclitus said that people will never look at the truth, but I think you can say that the Red Pill is probably true based on evolutionary psychology, and the fact that you can see cognitive disonence in blue pillers which means they are trying to justify having made a bad choice.
+So to me the Red Pill makes a lot of sense but happy to engage with alternate theories that perhaps have better evidence.

 Heraclitus said that people will never look at the truth, but I think you can say that the Red Pill is probably true based on evolutionary